Where do your taxes go?

-- The Government Finance Officers Association of the United States and Canada awarded McHenry County Conservation District The Certificate of Achievement for Excellence in Financial Reporting for its comprehensive annual financial report for the tenth consecutive year in 2020.
+- The Government Finance Officers Association of the United States and Canada awarded McHenry County Conservation District The Certificate of Achievement for Excellence in Financial Reporting for its comprehensive annual financial report for the eleven consecutive years in 2021.
 This Certificate of Achievement is the highest form of recognition in the area of government accounting and financial reporting and it represents a significant accomplishment by a government and its management.
 The award recognizes those agencies that go beyond the minimum requirements of generally accepted accounting principles to prepare comprehensive annual financial reports that evidence the spirit of transparency and full disclosure.

 Additional information on the FY2023 Budget Document and other financial documents can be found